-😲 Workplace Health & Safety Plan
+🖶 Workplace Health & Safety Plan

-In accordance with CDC guidelines, please review the Interim Guidance for Businesses and Employers and the CDC Resuming Business Toolkit for recommendations on protecting your employees.
-This includes an enterprise-level hazard assessment of the workplace to identify potential workplace hazards related to COVID-19.
-In addition, for those entities that directly employ hotel workers, consider establishing supportive policies and practices for employees to allow for flexibility to manage family obligations and sick leave.
+In accordance with CDC guidelines, please review the CDC's Guidance for Businesses & Employers and OSHA's Guidance on Mitigating and Preventing Spread of COVID-19 in the Workplace for recommendations on protecting your employees, including COVID-19 prevention programs and training, enterprise-level hazard assessments of the workplace, supportive policies and practices for employees to allow for flexibility to manage family obligations and sick leave, solutions for employees in guarantine to continue work functions, and implementing policies that provide protections for workers at higher risk for severe illness when disclosed to management.
 Well-being checks of all employees, including virtual health checks, should include daily attesting and be carried out in accordance with CDC guidelines and/or as required by law.
-Please refer to CDC's General Business Frequently Asked Questions for more information on best practices for employee health checks, and the CDC Resuming Business Toolkit for additional best practices in creating a comprehensive workplace health and safety plan.
+Information and training on the benefits and safety of vaccinations and guidance on screening, testing and vaccines should be available to employees in accordance with state and local quidance.
+Please refer to CDC's General Business Frequently Asked Questions and Testing in Non-Healthcare Workplaces for more information.
 In addition, please reference EEOC's What You Should Know About COVID-19 and the ADA, the Rehabilitation Act, and Other EEO Laws for additional information.